 - Should the variance involve frequency or duration of a particular treatment, a description of the functional outcome, as of the date of the variance request, has continued to demonstrate objective improvement from the treatment and is reasonably expected to continue improving with the additional treatment.

 When it comes to submitting a variance request, this is merely the tip of the iceberg.
-This is not something you need to face; our attorneys are ready to help you navigate the procedures and processes you will face throughout your workers’ comp case.
+This is not something you should take on alone; our attorneys are ready to help you navigate the procedures and processes you will face throughout your workers’ comp case.